orenr2301/confluence-bot/README.md

   Exposes the Ollama API on port 11434 within the cluster.

 ---
+## Browser Routes & Usage

+### `/`
+**Main UI page**
+- Ask questions about your Confluence documentation.
+- Enter your question and get an AI-generated answer based on your docs.

+---

+### `/debug`
+**Debug information page**
+- Shows ChromaDB status, Confluence config, and connection test results.
+- Useful for troubleshooting configuration and connectivity.

+---

+### `/refresh`
+**Manual data refresh**
+- Triggers a full fetch and embedding of all Confluence pages into ChromaDB.
+- Use after updating Confluence content or changing config.

+---

+### `/test-auth`
+**Authentication test page**
+- Tests different authentication methods to Confluence.
+- Helps debug token or permission issues.

+---

+### `/health`
+**Health check endpoint**
+- Returns a simple JSON status.
+- Used for readiness/liveness probes or to check if the app is running.

+---

+### `/spaces`
+**List Confluence spaces**
+- Shows all spaces your token can access.
+- Useful for verifying connectivity and permissions.

+---

+### `/debug-chromadb`
+**ChromaDB debug page**
+- Shows ChromaDB client type, collections, and counts.
+- Useful for diagnosing vector DB issues.

+---

+### `/test-fetch-strategy`
+**Fetch strategy test**
+- Tests the page fetching logic from Confluence (does not store data).
+- Shows page count, sample IDs, and a sample page.

+---

+### `/test-space`
+**Test configured space**
+- Checks if the configured space exists and fetches a sample of pages.
+- Shows space info and sample page titles/IDs.

+---

+### `/docs`
+**Documentation page**
+- Shows live metrics (number of chunks/pages) and explains the app’s architecture and usage.
+- Good starting point for new users or admins.

+---

+## API/Debug Routes

+- All debug/test routes return raw data in `<pre>` format for easy inspection.
+- The `/` and `/docs` routes are user-friendly HTML pages.

+---
 ## API Routes & Usage

 Below are the main API routes exposed by the Ollama server (and thus available to the CNFL-Scrapper UI):